mui/material-ui/docs/pages/blog/2023-toolpad-usage-in-mui.md

 tags: ['Product', 'News']
 ---

 Toolpad helps full-stack engineers build internal tools quickly.
-Internal tools are data-intensive CRUD interfaces, analytics dashboards, or custom apps that make teams productive.
+Internal tools encompass data-intensive CRUD interfaces, analytics dashboards, or custom apps that make teams productive.
 Toolpad is a low-code, GUI-based, code-friendly way of building apps and comes as a node package that can be imported in an existing codebase.

 We have been dogfooding Toolpad at MUI to build our internal tools.
 It has proven beneficial as we now have well-organized, centrally located KPI dashboards and operations apps.
 In this blog post, we'll discuss four such apps.